trailofbits/essence/README.md

 This project aims to extract functions from llvm bitcode files and generate executables for them.
 Functions can be specified by name and convenient json input templates will be generated in which their arguments (including globals) can be specified.
-The project is sub-devided into two components: `essence` is the python tool which is meant for users and handles all of the end to end functionality, and `handsanitizer` which is the c++ component which interacts directly with the LLVM bitcode modules and generates neccesary code/templates.
+The project is sub-divided into two components: `essence` is the python tool which is meant for users and handles all of the end-to-end functionality, and `handsanitizer` which is the c++ component that interacts directly with the LLVM bitcode modules and generates neccesary code/templates.

 ### Features:
-Essence currently supports:
+The project currently supports:
 * Listing all function signatures inside an llvm bitcode module sorted by purity
 * Generating executables for a specified list of functions
 * Easy json in/output.
 Input abstracts memory away allowing the user to specify values directly underneath the pointers as well as directly past it.
 * Supports aggregate types `arrays`, `structs` and `unions`
 * Supports circular pointer type definitions, i.e `struct X { struct X* x};`